What on earth is going on? You haven’t changed your eating habits but lately your clothes feel like they’ve been washed at the wrong temperature.

-Losing excess weight during the perimenopause or menopause will set you up to be fit and foxy for the rest of your life and you don’t have to aim to look like Davina.
+Losing excess weight during the perimenopause or menopause will set you up to be fit and foxy for the rest of your life and you don’t have to aim to look like a supermodel.
 How do you want to feel in your seventies?
 How active would you like to be?
 Find a goal that motivates you now.

 Before you Google ‘how to lose menopause weight gain’ and sign up for the latest diet craze, take an honest look at what you buy week-to-week from the supermarket.

 Have you become more reliant on quick-fix, processed foods?
 Do you make time to eat or grab things on the go?
 Are you a carb-loving comfort eater?
 How are your portion sizes?
 How do you feel before and after eating?
 Keep a simple food diary for a week and do your own detective work.
 You may be surprised – and be brutally honest with what you write down!